Renting farmland? How to calculate what you can afford and keep profitable

 He suggests determining a profit expectation range and subtracting the highest and lowest values from the break-even land rental rate.
 It is a clear way to calculate the amount you can pay for rent and measure the profitability of rented land, he says.

-Bobby Singbeil, an FCC Senior Relationship Manager, recommends farmers also analyze their overall infrastructure when considering new rental agreements.
+Bobby Singbeil, a Risk Program Manager with FCC, recommends farmers also analyze their overall infrastructure when considering new rental agreements.

 “Do you have enough equipment to handle new acres?
 Do you have enough labour capacity to make it work?” he asks.